 “When seeking out what you want, it’s important to concretely know what makes you feel appreciated, what makes you feel loved, what makes you feel connected and understood,” explains relationship coach Jillian Turecki.
 “And it’s not just you—you need to know this about your partner, too.
 An extraordinary relationship is one where each person knows the other’s language and criteria around this and then they go out of their way to fulfill those needs.”
 (Not sure where to start?
 Take your personality type into account.)

-Maybe your mission statement is one line that’s meaningful to both of you, or maybe it’s paragraphs long.
-Whatever the case, once you write it down, put it somewhere where you can easily reference it on those days when getting what you want out of your relationship feels difficult.
+Whatever your objectives or intentions may be, once you write them down, put them somewhere where you can easily reference them on those days when getting what you want out of your relationship feels difficult.

 2. Beware of common relationship mistakes